alinoorul/automeet/README.md

 # Automeet

 #### Update  (Dec 2023)
 This probably won't work for anyone but me because the images that are getting recognized were specific to the version of Google Chrome and Google Meet I used in March 2020.
-It worked then, probably won't work now without significant refactoring, because of UI updates to applications, account specificity, device driver permissions (and probably more).
+It worked then, probably won't work now without significant refactoring, because of UI updates to applications, account specificity, device driver permissions (and more).

 ### About